Morphological analysis (problem-solving)

 Morphological analysis or general morphological analysis is a method for exploring possible solutions to a multi-dimensional, non-quantified complex problem.
 It was developed by Swiss astronomer Fritz Zwicky.
+General morphology has found use in fields including engineering design, technological forecasting, organizational development and policy analysis.

 Overview

 General morphology was developed by Fritz Zwicky, the Bulgarian-born, Swiss-national astrophysicist based at the California Institute of Technology.
 Among others, Zwicky applied morphological analysis to astronomical studies and jet and rocket propulsion systems.
 As a problem-structuring and problem-solving technique, morphological analysis was designed for multi-dimensional, non-quantifiable problems where causal modelling and simulation do not function well, or at all.

-Zwicky developed this approach to address seemingly non-reducible complexity: using the technique of cross-consistency assessment (CCA), the system allows for reduction by identifying the possible solutions that actually exist, eliminating the illogical solution combinations in a grid box rather than reducing the number of variables involved.
-General morphology has found use in fields including engineering design, technological forecasting, organizational development and policy analysis.
+Zwicky developed this approach to address seemingly non-reducible complexity: using the technique of cross-consistency assessment (CCA), the system allows for reduction by identifying the possible solutions that actually exist, eliminating the illogical solution combinations in a grid box (sometimes called a morphological box) rather than reducing the number of variables involved.